King Solomon’s temple is one of the most infamous temples in human’s history.

 Fact #10: King Solomon’s Temple & Freemasonry

-It has special importance in the Freemasonry too.
+The temple has special importance in Freemasonry as well.

 Freemasons call their Masonic buildings/Lodges temples, and their rituals also refer to King Solomon.